Jodels2002/KickPi-OS/README.md

 ./setup.sh

+# Update

+To bring KickPi-OS up to date, just type "m" + return in the cammand line.
+Then use the point "u Update KickPi-OS"

 # Retropie:
 To use Retropie just copy your Bios and Rom files into the (Home) Retropie folder.
 See also: https://retropie.org.uk/docs/First-Installation/